ericmargadonna/quake2-full/readme.md

 ## How-To
-This code can be cloned, modified and built with Visual Studio if you're into that sorta thing however there is [another repo]() that has this version built already.
+This code can be cloned, modified and built with Visual Studio if you're into that sorta thing however there is [another repo](https://github.com/ericmargadonna/QVBModFolder) that has this version built already.

 If you decide to edit the code, you have to build 'game' in the project and move the output gamex86.dll into a folder alongside your baseq2 folder.
 Then your mod can be launched via shortcut, or from within Quake 2 itself.

-If you just want to run the code here as is, visit that [other repo]().
+If you just want to run the code here as is, visit that [other repo](https://github.com/ericmargadonna/QVBModFolder).
 Clone it, move the Quake Volley Ball folder into your Quake 2 game folder (alongside the baseq2 folder) and run the included shortcut.

 Voila, you are now running my Quake 2 Mod!

+## Features
+Press 'F' for Help Screen
+Press 'V' to dive

 --------------------------------------------------------------------------
 ## A Message from John Carmack